paraspec/paraspec/README.md

     paraspec -d ipc     # IPC requests and responses paraspec -d perf    # timing & performance information

+### Executing Tests Together

+It is possible to specify that a group of tests should be executed in the same worker rather than distributed.
+This is useful when the setup for the tests is expensive and therefore is done once with multiple tests defined on the result.

+The grouping is defined by specifying `{group: true}` paraspec option on a `describe` or a `context` block as follows:

+    describe 'Run these together', paraspec: {group: true} do before(:all) do
+        # expensive setup
+      end

+      it 'does something' do
+        # ...
+      end

+      it 'does something else' do
+        # ...
+      end

+      after(:all) do
+        # teardown
+      end
+    end

 ## Caveats

 The master and workers need to all define the same example groups and